ramyardaneshgar/THM-Writeup-Wazuh/README.md

    - **MITRE Technique:** `T1055`.

 ### Reasoning
-Testing with real-world scenarios, such as detecting `svchost.exe`, ensures that rules are correctly identifying threats.
+Testing with attack scenarios, such as detecting `svchost.exe`, ensures that rules are correctly identifying threats.
 This step validated the rule’s ability to detect a critical attack vector, making it operationally reliable.

 ---